coolsmurfs/Malicious-document-detectation/README.md

 Dear Researcher,

 Thank you for using this code and datasets.
-I explain how the code related to my paper " Capturing the symptoms of malicious code in electronic documents by file’s entropy signal combined with Machine learning " published in Applied Soft Computing, works.
-The main datasets mentioned in the paper together with code are included.
+I explain the code which used to detect malicious documents based on the entropy signal of the file..
 If there is any question, feel free to contact me at: lupingllp@gmail.com